 - Congress and the Bill of Rights in History and Today

-This lesson uses primary sources documents related to teach students how the First Congress created the Bill of Rights, and about the essential role James Madison played in that process.
+Students use primary sources to learn how the First Congress created the Bill of Rights, and the essential role James Madison played in that process.

 - Congress, the President, and the War Powers